amotivv/memory-box-mcp/README.md

 The easiest way to use Memory Box with Claude Desktop is through the Desktop Extension:

-1. Download the latest `memory-box.dxt` file from the [releases page](https://github.com/amotivv/memory-box-mcp/releases)
+1. Download the latest `memory-box.mcpb` file from the [releases page](https://github.com/amotivv/memory-box-mcp/releases)
 2. Open Claude Desktop
 3. Go to Settings > Extensions
 4. Click "Install from file"
-5. Select the downloaded `memory-box.dxt` file
+5. Select the downloaded `memory-box.mcpb` file
 6. Configure your Memory Box API token in the extension settings

 The extension will automatically configure all necessary environment variables and tools.